johnjago/dotfiles/README.md

 ![](screenshots/linux-1.png)

-I don't typically use gaps if not using an external monitor.
+I don't use gaps if not using an external monitor.
 I just did it for the screenshots.

 ![](screenshots/linux-2.png)